madhanshiva/new-onboarding/lab-1.md

     ```
     ![](Images/12-8-25-l1-24.png)

 11. View the response in the **Test your agent** pane.
-It should be based on the topic you just added, even though the text you entered does not exactly match any of the trigger phrases — the semantic similarity is sufficient to trigger the topic.
+It should be based on the topic you just added, even though the text you entered does not exactly match any of the trigger phrases the semantic similarity is sufficient to trigger the topic.

      ![](Images/12-8-25-l1-25.png)

 ## Task 3: Add a knowledge source for Generative AI responses

-You can add topics for all of the inputs that you expect a user to enter; but you can’t realistically expect to anticipate every question that will be asked.
-Currently, your agent uses a Conversation boosting topic to generate AI responses from a language model, but this results in generic answers.
-You need to provide a source of knowledge in which the generative AI responses can be grounded to provide more relevant information.
+In this task, you’ll upload the expense policy document to your agent as a knowledge source.
+This will allow the agent to generate accurate, citation-backed responses to expense-related questions.

-1. Open a new browser tab and download the [expenses policy document](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-copilotstudio/main/expenses/Expenses_Policy.docx) file from `https://github.com/MicrosoftLearning/mslearn-copilotstudio/raw/main/expenses/Expenses_Policy.docx`, saving it locally.
+1. Open a new browser tab and download the **Expenses_Policy.docx** file from `https://github.com/MicrosoftLearning/mslearn-copilotstudio/raw/main/expenses/Expenses_Policy.docx`, saving it locally.
 This document contains details of the expenses policy for the fictional Contoso corporation.

 2. Return to the Copilot Studio browser tab, close the **Test your agent** pane **(1)** to view the page more clearly, then select the **Knowledge** tab **(2)** to see the knowledge sources defined for your agent.
 At this stage, there should be no knowledge sources listed.